 Third Phase (the “1” in the 2-2-1 method)

-Let the ribs continue to smoke, still at 225°, for about 45 minute to an hour.
+Let the ribs continue to smoke, still at 225°, for about 45 minutes to an hour.
 This last phase calls for an hour, but I never let them go that long as I like to pull the racks off when the internal temp reaches at least 170°.
-As with many meats try not to cut ’em up right away, if they can rest for 10 to 15 minutes they will cook a little more but most importantly they will re-distribute some of the juices throughout the meat.
-On this particular night it was really dark out and I didn’t realize just how much BBQ sauce I used, way too thick on that front one 🙂
+As with many types of meat try not to cut ’em up right away, if they can rest for 10 to 15 minutes they will cook a little more but most importantly they will re-distribute some of the juices throughout the meat.
+On this particular night, it was really dark out and I didn’t realize just how much BBQ sauce I used, way too thick on that front one 🙂

 As you can see we like to serve up the ribs to our guests with my Easy Mac and Cheese Recipe which is a great go-with to a half or third rack of ribs!
 I love fall-off-the-bone ribs.
 I know there should be a little “tug” or “bite” if you listen to the competition judges, but I like what I like and hope you like this recipe as well!